Talk about Peru with any traveler, and they'll mention Machu Picchu, the Nazca Lines, and ayahuasca ceremonies in the Amazon.

-It's true that Lima is not a postcard city, but it's far from being boring.
+It's true that Lima is not a postcard city, but it's far from boring.

 It's a bustling South American metropolis with over 10 million people living in and around the city, so you can expect a lot of action, a lot of things to do, and a lot of delicious things to taste.

-The first thing I like to do when I arrive in a city is find a bike.
-It's so much more efficient and you get a different feel for a place on a bike versus getting around by car or getting exhausted by walking all day.
+The first thing I like to do when I arrive in a city is finding a bike.
+It's much more efficient, and you get a different feel for a place on a bike versus getting around by car or being exhausted by walking all day.

-But a word of caution about biking in Lima: traffic is totally nuts there.
-Believe me, I've used a bike in most major cities around the world, but Lima is on another level.
+But a word of caution about biking in Lima: traffic is nuts.
+I've used a bike in most major cities worldwide, but Lima is on another level.

-It's not that it's more dangerous than anywhere else, the traffic is just more dense and noisy.
-Be careful if you bike around in Lima!
+It's not that it's more dangerous than anywhere else, the traffic is more dense and noisy.
+Be careful if you bike around Lima!

-Back to street art and graffiti, you will find most of the murals in the Barranco neighborhood, just south of Miraflores.
+Back to street art and graffiti, you will find most murals in the Barranco neighborhood, just south of Miraflores.

-Be sure to check out the pedestrian alley that goes down to the beach and around that area.
+Check out the pedestrian alley down to the beach and around that area.
 You'll find a lot of murals and street art there.

-If you want to see the graffiti side of the city, it's mostly along the Paseo de la Republica, the expressway that crosses the city on the North-South axis.
+If you want to see the graffiti side of the city, it's mainly along the Paseo de la Republica, the expressway that crosses the city on the North-South axis.

-The neighborhoods of Surquillo and La Victoria are where you will see the most graffiti at street level.
+Surquillo and La Victoria neighborhoods have the most graffiti at the street level.

 While I was taking pictures, I got warned all the time by the locals, urging me to hide my camera, so you might want to be discreet as a foreigner in this part of the city.
 Or come with a local.

-I did not have any problem during my stay, but when locals are warning me, I take it under consideration.
+I had no problem during my stay, but when locals warned me, I considered it.

-I really enjoyed my time in Lima and I strongly suggest you visit.
+I enjoyed my time in Lima, and I strongly suggest you visit.

-Let's wrap this post with a few more pictures from my trip, hope you enjoy them!
+Let's wrap this post with a few more pictures from my trip; I hope you enjoy them!